12 Best Chinese New Year Cookies

 10. Chinese Almond Cookies (Chinese New Year cookies)

 Chinese almond cookies, buttery sugary treats with a distinctive, nutty flavor from almond flour, closely resemble sugar cookies.
-They are a necessity for the Chinese New Year!

 They don’t offer you a string of winning lottery numbers or tell you how endearing your personality is, but they do have a crisp bite.

-11. Almond Chicken Floss Cookies
+11. Pork Floss Cookies

 12. Chinese New Year Cookies